WHY GO TO UZES

 WHERE TO EAT

-There are many delicious dining choices in Uzès, here are some of our favorites:
+There are many delicious dining choices in Uzès, here are a few we love.

 RESTAURANT PARENTHESE ~ Uzès center (In L’HOSTELLERIE PROVENCALE)